 6) For color and texture motifs, some pay/some free, check out Nicole Galen’s patterns at mypicot.com

 Irish Crochet by Yhteinen Ystava

-The Russians have forever changed the face of Irish Crochet; all that wonderful color and texture.
+The Russians & Ukrainians have forever changed the face of Irish Crochet; all that wonderful color and texture.
 Designers like Miroslava Gorokhovich and Antonina Bobrova have renewed interest in Irish lace the world over.
-In the same way that Ireland made the French guipure their own by creating shamrocks and thistles, so too, have the Russians made many motifs reflect their culture.
+In the same way that Ireland made the French guipure their own by creating shamrocks and thistles, so too have the northerners captured a culture.